Archives for July 2016

 We head out to local crags every day and make sure no one goes home without a forearm pump!
 For those wanting to stay a little longer or pick up where they left off from the previous year, the Ice 201 Course brings an even bigger "pump."
 It culimnates with multi-pitch climbing for the all-around ice climbing experience!

-Many clients come and book their favorite guide for a few days of climbing wher
+Many clients come and book their favorite guide for a few days of climbing where they pick the

 Read MORE